johniscool1/cs303/assignment1/README.md

 This program was made in visual studio. there will be a menue to run the various functions.

+main is located in assignment1.cpp

+I implemented all the functions in the class.h and class.cpp.

 Screenshots:

 1)Check if a certain integer exists in the array if the number is present return the index where the number is present :